laurens-in/WebAudioIntroduction/Your First Website.md

 ```

 > [!info]
-> If you want to, you can now start your `dev server` inside this folder and reload the page after each step we take to see it's impact.
+> If you want to, you can now start your `dev server` inside this folder and reload the page after each step to see it's impact.

 This contains some info about our page as well as its content, don't worry too much about all this for now - what's important for us is the `<body>` element, our content will go here.